crazcalm/oral-english/clips/ferris_bueller_sick.md

 Ferris: Papa

 Mom: Can you feel his hands.
-They are cold and clamy.
+They are cold and clammy.

-Dad: hem
+Dad: ick

 Ferris: I'm fine.
 I get up.